-Most kidney cancers are found unexpectedly – for example, when people have an ultrasound or scan for symptoms that turn out to be unrelated.
-If your doctor suspects kidney cancer, you may have some of the following tests, but you are unlikely to need all of them.
+Most kidney cancers are found when people have an ultrasound or scan for an unrelated reason.
+If your doctor suspects kidney cancer, you may have some of the following tests, but you are unlikely to need them all.

-You will probably have urine and blood tests to check for changes that could be caused by kidney cancer, but these tests cannot provide a definite diagnosis.
+You will probably have urine and blood tests to see how well your kidneys are working and to check for changes that could be caused by kidney cancer, but these tests cannot provide a definite diagnosis.
 The main tests for diagnosing kidney cancer are imaging scans (see below) and tissue sampling (biopsy).
-Sometimes the doctor will also recommend an internal examination of the bladder (cystoscopy).
+Sometimes the doctor will also recommend an internal examination of the bladder, ureters and kidneys.

 It may take up to a week to receive your test results.
 If you feel anxious while waiting for test results, try talking to a close friend or relative, or call Cancer Council 13 11 20 for support.